microsoft/BotFramework-WebChat/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- Please attach any screenshots with annotations, if any -->

-## Versions
+## Version

-I tested on these versions of browsers:
+I tested on the following browsers:

 - [ ] Chrome: `latest`
 - [ ] Edge: `latest`